 5. Redeem for cash or statement credit

-Getting a electronic deposit to your bank account or a statement credit is a practical and straightforward way to make your reward points work for you by paying your bills and improving your overall bottom line.
-You can use your rewards cash to pay down existing debt or transfer the money into an interest bearing savings account, retirement or college savings fund.
+Getting an electronic deposit to your bank account or a statement credit is a practical and straightforward way to make your reward points work for you by paying your bills and improving your overall bottom line.
+You could use your rewards to pay down existing debt or transfer the money into an interest-bearing savings account, retirement account or college savings fund.

 Tips to Maximize Your Credit Card Rewards

 Avoid the temptation to spend more than you are able to pay backÂ immediately simply to accumulate more rewards.
 The more you pay in interest each month, the less valuable your rewards become.

 Focus your spending

 Itâ€™s easy to become impulsive when it comes to earning rewards.
 The more credit cards you are using, the fewer rewards you will be able to accumulate on each.
 Concentrate your spending on a card that offers the best value in categories where you spend the most, rather than spacing out your purchases across several cards and making it more difficult to earn enough rewards on one card to truly help you.